AI-Assisted Development for Scientific Workflows

 |---|---|---|

-Write down Opus reasoning before asking Sonnet to code.
+Write down Claude's reasoning before asking Cursor AI to code.
 Reduces iteration cycles by 50%+

 Use Cmd+I to edit multiple files at once.
 Perfect for features that span multiple modules